jacques/docs.npmjs.com/content/getting-started/updating-global-packages.md

 <!--
-title: 09 - Updating global packages
+title: 09 - How to update global packages
 featured: true
 -->

-# Updating Global Packages
+# How to Update Global Packages

 *Requires version 2.6.1 or greater.
 See below if you are using an older version.*